olincollege/Yelp-API-Project/README.md

 Project by Aaron Codrington and Diego Riverbay

-the Purpose of this project is to utilize the Yelp Fusion APi in order to...
+The Purpose of this project is to utilize the Yelp Fusion APi in order to find which cities have the highest average rating for fast food.

 # Required Packages: